sc-ventures/cloudbreak-documentation/docs/security.md

 |---|---|
 | 22 | SSH access to the VM instance. |

-When creating a new security group, Cloudbreak uses the following naming convention: *<clustername>-ClusterNodeSecurityGroup<hostgroupname>*.
+When creating a new security group, Cloudbreak uses the following naming convention: `<clustername>-ClusterNodeSecurityGroup<hostgroupname>`

 ### Identity Management